Report: Millions of tweets spread anti-Semitic messages

 The report also cited conspiracy theory tweets blaming "the hidden hand of the Jews for many of the world's worst tragedies and disasters."

-The ADL urged Twitter to expand content filters to let users screen out "hateful and extremist propaganda."
+The ADL recommended Twitter use artificial intelligence to flag hate-filled content and urged the company to expand content filters to let users screen out "hateful and extremist propaganda."

 "While Twitter's offensive content filter is a start, it typically applies only to violent imagery," the report said.